 - TOTAL for ONE BLOG POST: 8 hours + $136

-And this happens to be a very CHEAP project to make.
-Start bringing in stamps, dies, tools, beads, and other supplies, well, it can cost over $100 just in supplies alone.
-Shame on craft bloggers to make one fifth of a penny on you looking at an ad when you come to their blogs!
-How dare they!
+This happens to be a very CHEAP project to make.
+Start bringing other supplies and it can cost over $100 in supplies alone.

 WRITING: Writers already make enough money.